theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 {% endhighlight %}

-# Step 6: Install
+# Step 6: Wrapping Up

 At this point, a fully functional interpreter now exists at `./python`.

-All that remains is to install it.

-To prevent overriding existing python interpreters, which may break things, it is recommended to use `altinstall`.

-To give this installation a custom name / location, use the `--prefix flag`.
+If a system-wide installation is desired, invoke `altinstall`

 {% highlight bash %}
 make altinstall